Eliqa199/hm07-qa-us/README.md

 Steps:
 Dependencies= Node_modules

-Insert here how to install npm install
+1. npm install
-1. Start the API server
+2. Start the API server
-2. Copy the Server Address into the config.js file in the API_URL field
+3. Copy the Server Address into the config.js file in the API_URL field
-3. Use command npx jest tests/(Insert desired test here Example: putHandlers.test.js)
+4. Use command npx jest tests/(Insert desired test here Example: putHandlers.test.js)
-4. Execute command and run the test
+5. Execute command and run the test